 Sometimes, a tar or anthralin preparation is used along with a sunlamp.
 The ultraviolet ray of the sun often has a beneficial effect on psoriasis.
 Sunlamps mimic the rays of the sun, but, as with any type of exposure to ultraviolet rays, you have to be careful.
 Coal tar preparations make the skin more receptive to the sun’s effect, so they are applied to the affected areas and then washed off completely before the sunlamp is used.
 Do not try to do this procedure at home.
 Only your doctor can tell exactly how much exposure to the sunlamp would be safe for your skin.
 Because coal-tar treated skin is more sensitive to the sun, a severe sunburn could easily develop.

-Some very strong oral medicines are available to treat extremely severe psoriasis.
+Some very effective oral medicines are available to treat extremely severe psoriasis.
 Etretinate, a derivative of Vitamin A, has recently been introduced to treat psoriasis when all other therapies fail; another drug methotrexate, is a cancer drug that has been proven effective in treating very severe psoriasis.
 However, it must be stressed that these two drugs are used only when nothing else seems to work.

 Although it may seem impossible, scratching of the affected areas should be avoided as much as possible.
 Remember, psoriasis often strikes at areas of skin injury.
 Scratching only worsens the condition and invites infection.
 To prevent damage from scratching, fingernails should be closely clipped.
 Children’s hands may be covered with cotton gloves at night to discourage scratching.